Trade guide

 What is the best next step?▼

-Read the related guides, then check [live kitchen fitter jobs UK jobs](/jobs?keyword=kitchen%20fitter%20jobs%20UK) and set a job alert for your location.
+Read the related guides above, then search live vacancies on the jobs page and set a job alert for your location.

-Good next clicks if you want to compare routes, pay, or training paths.
+Good next reads if you want to compare routes, pay, training or live jobs before deciding.

-How to Become a Kitchen Fitter in the UK (2026 Guide)
+How to Become a Kitchen Fitter in the UK

-Complete guide to becoming a kitchen fitter in the UK.
+A practical guide to becoming a kitchen fitter in the UK.
 Training routes, qualifications, salary expectations, and career advice for kitchen installation work in 2026.

-Read guide →
+Read guide →Salary guide

-🍳Kitchen Fitter Salary UK: Pay & Earnings Guide for 2026
+Kitchen Fitter Salary UK: Pay & Earnings Guide for 2026

 How much do kitchen fitters earn in the UK in 2026?
 Real salary and day rate data for employed and self-employed kitchen fitters, plus how to earn more in the trade.

-Read guide →
+Read guide →Career guide

 Guide to bathroom fitter jobs in the UK, including tiling, plumbing, waterproofing, pay, customer work, CV evidence and live bathroom fitting jobs.

-Read guide →
+Read guide →Results alert

 One email a week.
 We never sell or share your email.
 Unsubscribe in one click.